rahulkumarsingh73690/acss-site/app/docs/home.md

 <div class="Row">
     <div class="Fl(start) W(60%) Fl(n)--xs W(a)--xs">
-        <p>Atomic syntax allows to style elements [depending on their ancestors](/guides/atomic-classes.html#descendant-selectors).
+        <p>Atomic syntax allows you to style elements [depending on their ancestors](/guides/atomic-classes.html#descendant-selectors).
 The same way you'd create styles based on descendant or child combinators.</p>
         <p>In this example, the same 2 boxes (same markup) are styled differently depending on which element they are nested into.
 They show side by side unless they are nested in an element with the class `foo` applied to it.</p>
     </div>
     <div class="Fl(start) W(60%) Cl(b) Fl(n)--xs W(a)--xs">